nopnop2002/esp-idf-sd-bench/README.md

 ### Note about GPIO2 (ESP32 only)
 GPIO2 pin is used as a bootstrapping pin, and should be low to enter UART download mode.
-One way to do this is to turn off the SDMMC card reader when in UART download mode.
+One way to solve this is to turn off the power to the SDMMC card reader when in UART download mode.
-Another way to do this is to connect GPIO0 and GPIO2 using a jumper, and then the auto-reset circuit on most development boards will pull GPIO2 low along with GPIO0, when entering download mode.
+Another way to solve this is to connect GPIO0 and GPIO2 using a jumper, and then the auto-reset circuit on most development boards will pull GPIO2 low along with GPIO0, when entering download mode.

 ### Note about GPIO12 (ESP32 only)
 Using the 4-line SD mode on the ESP32 is a bit tricky.